taxoniq/taxoniq/README.md

 superior bandwidth and throughput compared to the NCBI FTP server, so range requests can be used to retrieve individual sequences from the database files without downloading and keeping a copy of the whole database.

-The Taxoniq PyPI distribution (the package you install using `pip3 install taxoniq`) indexes accessions for the following NCBI BLAST databases:
+The Taxoniq PyPI distribution (the package you install using `pip3 install taxoniq`) indexes sequence accession IDs for the following NCBI BLAST databases:

 - Refseq viruses representative genomes (`ref_viruses_rep_genomes`) (nucleotide)
 - Refseq prokaryote representative genomes (contains refseq assembly) (`ref_prok_rep_genomes`) (nucleotide)